michael-a-davis/tiny-island/README.md

 The current version of Tiny Island can be tested here: https://michael-a-davis.github.io/tiny-island/

 ## Release Notes
+### Alpha 1.0.6
+Added keyboard controls.
+W, A, S, and D for movement.
+The player now faces the direction of a button press regardless of whether or not he can be moved there.
+In addition, the player object now has a "facing" parameter to keep track of which direction he is facing at all times.

 ### Alpha 1.0.5
 Added a parameter to tiles called "collision" to check whether or not a player can walk into them, applied to both ocean tiles and tree tiles, and more to come.
 The controls then simply check whether